rust-lang/project-safe-transmute/rfcs/0000-safe-transmute.md

 Our RFC exploits the related concept of *constructability*, which is a property of a struct, or enum variant (rather than solely a property of fields).
 However, we recognize that it may be difficult to test for constructability within the trait resolution process.

 The simplified definition of *constructability* we propose is the same employed by [typic][crate-typic] (which uses the term "visibility").
-[Typic][crate-typic] regards the pub-in-prive soundness hole of the simplified definition to be sufficiently niche that `NeglectStability` remains "safe".
+[Typic][crate-typic] regards the pub-in-priv soundness hole of the simplified definition to be sufficiently niche that `NeglectStability` remains "safe".
 However, unlike [typic][crate-typic], we believe that this simplified definition imposes a safety hazard substantial enough to warrant making `NeglectStability` initially usable with *only* unsafe transmutes.

 Our RFC separates *constructability*, which concerns what aspects of a type's structure are part of its public API, and *stability*, which concerns the aspects of a type's layout that are part of its public API for SemVer purposes.
 This distinction does not appear in prior work.